Strings

 The values of a = 5 and b = 9

-A class can have another special member function called the destruct, which is invoked when an object is destroyed.
+A class can have another special member function called the destructor, which is invoked when an object is destroyed.
 This function complements the operations performed by any of the constructors, in the sense that it is invoked when an object ceases to exist.

-Syntax of destruct
+Syntax of destructor

 Data Hiding

-These are mechanisms to access even private data using friends, pointer to members etc.. from outside the class.
+These are mechanisms to access even private data using friends, pointer to members etc. from outside the class.

 Private members

 The private members of a class have strict access control.
 Only the member functions of the same class can access these members.
-The private members of a class are in accessible outside the class, thus providing a mechanism for preventing accidental modifications of data members.
+The private members of a class are inaccessible outside the class, thus providing a mechanism for preventing accidental modifications of data members.

 Protected Members